 The Intuitive Approach

 Finding one’s “ideal” body weight is rather problematic to begin with.
-In the most simplistic and most intuitive sense of this phrase, someone’s ideal body weight shouldn’t be measured by the scale, it should be measured by their happiness, joy, comfortability, and confidence.
+In the most simplistic and most intuitive sense of this phrase, someone’s ideal body weight shouldn’t be measured by the scale.
+Rather, it should be measured by their happiness, joy, comfortability, and confidence.
 In essence, the ideal body weight should come from within.
 That is why I love the idea of holistic health, because numbers, while nice, cannot tell us everything.
 With this in mind, I want you to take some time and reflect on these questions:

 - Are you happy when you look at yourself in the mirror?